Dancing with Pulau Carey Guardians on Mah Meri Ancestors’ Day

 There are good reasons why the world changed the way it did.
-But my point is that the change to nationalism is very recent.
-In the evolutionary human psyche, what feels more natural to us came from the aeons before.
+But in the human psyche, what feels more natural to us came from the aeons before.

 It is not merely a philosophical question in an age of the greatest refugee crisis in history.
-And for the Mah Meri, boundaries of land and the concept of ‘owning’ it, is a very real question.
+And for the Mah Meri, boundaries of land and the concept of ‘owning’ it, is a very real and imminent question.

 It was what I thought about, when I watched the silhouette of cargo ships in the background, as the villagers went forth to their ritual platform.

 Not a guardian.
 But the omen of a future exile.

 If you have the opportunity to sign up for this unique cultural experience, here are some tips to help you have a good time.
 Look up ‘Mah Meri’ on this website, to see if they are receiving tourist guests for any ceremonies.

 - The puja pantai is conducted out on the sand flats which are only revealed at low tide.
 Wear trekking sandals, or flip-flops.
 Or at least shoes you can easily wash afterwards.

 - If low tide is around midday, it will be really hot.
 Bring your own bottle of water.
 The organiser will likely include bottled water as part of the tour, but there is no need to generate the plastic waste.
-This is a country with very low recycling rates.
+Malaysia is a country with very low recycling rates.

 - If you go as part of a tour group, lunch is probably included.
-But it will be back at the Cultural Village and not with the village feast.
+But it will be back at the Cultural Village and not at the village feast.
 Depending on what time low tide is, lunch may be delayed.
 So eat a good breakfast if you get hungry easily.

 - There are tide apps to find out when low tide is.
 Pulau Carey is near the primary harbour of Malaysia, Port Klang, so the tide calculations for Port Klang would serve.

 When you ask to attend other people’s religious ceremonies, be aware that it is real for them.
 Even if you don’t believe yourself, respect means you recognise that they do.

 Puja pantai etiquette: what you need to know

 - The entire length from the far marker to the offering platform is the path for the spirit.
 A width of maybe four feet on each side was cleared when I was there.
 The spirit, being a sea spirit, will approach from the sea.
-Therefore it is rude to stand at the end of the path (where the left arrow points to), no matter how awesome that angle is for your photograph of the platform (where the right arrow is pointing).
+Therefore it is rude to stand at the end of the path (where the left arrow points to), no matter how awesome that angle is to photograph the platform (where the right arrow is pointing).
 Wait until the ritual is over.

 - Do not crowd or approach the shamans during the ceremony.
 They are most likely in a trance, and channeling an ancestor spirit from the hidden world.
 Firstly, they are not in an aware state, and/or you might displease the spirit possessing him.
-Secondly, the people believe it is dangerous for you, because the spirit may decide to inhabit you instead – and then be difficult to dismiss.
+Secondly, the people believe it is dangerous for you, because the spirit may decide to inhabit you instead, and then might be difficult to dismiss.

 Glossary & notes:

 *moyang = literally: great-grandparent, although also used for any ancestor beyond this.
 Throughout this region, family designations are also used as honorifics even for unrelated people, the respectful weight increasing with ancientness.
 For example datuk (grandfather) is often used as a term of honour for people in authority.
-Hence, the most venerable kin title of moyang can be used as a term of deep respect for guardian spirits, which is a different usage than for spirits who were literally one’s ancestors.
+Hence, the most venerable kin title of moyang can be used as a term of deep respect for guardian spirits, which is a different usage than for spirits who had literally been one’s ancestors.